almasum234/project-management/README.md

 The use cases just helps to comprehend the requirements.
 1. Project managers can log in to the system using the administrator and a preset password.
 2. Project managers can record project info into the system.
-A project must contains name, introduction,owner,start date time,end date time, current status.
+A project must contains name, introduction, owner, start date time, end date time, current status.
 3. Project managers can make projects prepare/start/end.
 4. Project managers can explore all projects